 - Different Approaches to the Theory of the Firm

 - The Globalised Economy and the Collapse of Enron

 - The Financial Crisis

-- Research skills in the area of corporate governance and ethics
+- apply research skills in the area of corporate governance and ethics.

-- Analytical and writing skills in a time constrained setting
+- apply analytical and writing skills in a time constrained setting.

 - Coursework: a written essay of a maximum of 2,000 or 2,500 words (deadline – weeks 9-12) The coursework is designed to check student progress, extend and reinforce concepts covered and also test individual performance.